OlivierSohn/hamazed/BACKLOG.md

 - Joining... should not appear in tutorial
-- make reconnection work for tutorial : keep track of which client already connected, and is now deconnected, then on reconnection chose an old deconnected client based on maccatcher)
+- make reconnection work for tutorial : keep track of which client already connected, and is now deconnected, then on reconnection chose an old disconnected client based on maccatcher)

+a single MAC can correspond to multiple clientIds.

 - make audio enabled / disabled by game to avoid initialization when it's not needed, and not show audio-related parameters.

-- Game/Network , Game/Network/* belong to imj-server.

 - Document why we don't use a deadline technique for server similar to the client (maybe its justified, but I'm not sure)